planetruby/gems/2020/07-letter-opener.md

 config.action_mailer.perform_deliveries = true
 ```

 Restart your application server if it was running and voila!
-Now you can preview emails in the browser and never resort to sending test emails to your personal Gmail account :)
+Now you can preview emails in the browser and never resort to sending test emails to your personal account :).

 ## Find Out More